Roanoke City elementary school given grant at Redskins halftime

-ROANOKE - A local elementary school took home a big win from the Washington Redskins vs Dallas Cowboys game Saturday night.
+ROANOKE, Va. - A local elementary school took home a big win from the Washington Redskins vs Dallas Cowboys game Sunday night.

 During halftime, Fallon Park Elementary received a $2,000 grant for a new washer and dryer for the school.